 Recently I learned that no review is complete by itself.
 This statement is true in this specific case as well as I’m writing this A2Hosting review.
 The story started with a friend of my mine recently looking for a web host.
 I suggested A2 Hosting as my “good old web host” thinking that I knew everything about them.

-Shortly after that, something told me that I might have given her the wrong or incomplete information.
+Shortly after that, something told me that I might have given her the wrong tip.
 So I jumped on Google in search for A2 Hosting reviews.
 I wanted to get a feel of how others see them in contrast with how I see them based on my 4+ years.

 Keep in mind that I’m not a seasoned veteran when it comes to writing web hosting reviews.
 Therefore, I’ve decided I’ll be making updates to this article to make it more valuable and smooth out any ‘roughness’.
 So this A2Hosting review is far from perfect, in